-Edward H. and Joyce Linde Assistant Professor of City and Transportation Planning, Department of Urban Studies and Planning
+Edward H. and Joyce Linde Associate Professor of City and Transportation Planning, Department of Urban Studies and Planning

 - Sensing travel behavior with new data technology and measurement instruments